13 Signs You Could Have Secondhand Stress

 You’re getting brain fog

 Feeling forgetful or having a hard time staying on task?
 Other people’s stress could be to blame.
 If you’re picking up on the stress of someone around you, your brain goes into the same survival mode it uses for your own immediate threats, meaning it’s putting all its energy into keeping you safe.
 “When we’re picking up cues from our environment, you could have a hard time thinking clearly or logically,” says Dr. Hanna.
-Find out more reasons you’re suddenly forgetting things.
+(Find out more reasons you’re suddenly forgetting things.)

 You watch the news during breakfast

 “There’s a lot in the media about negative news, and it puts everyone on edge more,” says Dr. Hanna.
 When you’re already stressed out—like by worrying about national tragedies—you’re even more likely to pick up secondhand stress from other people.
 In fact, one study in Harvard Business Review found that people who started their days with a few minutes of negative news were 27 percent more likely to rate their days as unhappy six to eight hours later than volunteers who’d watched solutions-based news stories.
-Here’s how to feel in control when everything seems to be going wrong.

 The person behind you in line is huffing and puffing

 If the person behind you at the grocery store is prodding you to hurry up, you could end up falling into the pressure to rush.
 “People are on fight or flight, and the fight mechanism is breaking out,” says Robinson.
 “It’s not an emergency.
 You’ll get out, whether it’s five seconds or 55 seconds.”
 It’s one thing to pick up the pace to help that person out, but don’t let that person’s stress mess with your own happiness.
-Fight the temptation to snap back with these effortless ways to be just a little nicer.